capport-wg/7710bis/README.md

    header field ([RFC7231] Section 5.3) containing a field item whose content-type is "application/capport+json" to the URL conveyed in the "user-portal-url" API key.
-When performing such content negotiation
+When performing such content negotiation ([RFC7231] Section 3.4), captive portals need to keep in mind that such responses might be cached, and therefore SHOULD include an appropriate Vary header field ([RFC7231] Section 7.1.4) or mark them

-Kumari & Kline           Expires January 3, 2020                [Page 3]
+Kumari & Kline           Expires January 2, 2020                [Page 3]

 Internet-Draft             DHCP Captive-Portal                 July 2019

-   ([RFC7231] Section 3.4), captive portals need to keep in mind that such responses might be cached, and therefore SHOULD include an appropriate Vary header field ([RFC7231] Section 7.1.4) or mark them explicitly uncacheable (for example, using Cache-Control: no-store [RFC7234] Section 5.2.2.3).
+   explicitly uncacheable (for example, using Cache-Control: no-store [RFC7234] Section 5.2.2.3).